-Mitochondria are vitally important organelles within living cells and are often described as their powerhouses.
-They generate the primary energy for all biological activities, from ATP generation to cell growth and death (apoptosis).
+Mitochondria are vitally important organelles within living cells, which are often described as their powerhouses since they generate the primary energy for biological activities.
 It is no surprise, therefore, mitochondrial dysfunction leads to life threatening diseases, such as cancer, diabetes, stroke, and various neurodegenerative diseases (e.g. Alzheimer’s and Parkinson’s diseases).
-Structurally, mitochondria have two membranes dividing the organelle into four sub-compartments: outer membrane (OM), intermembrane space (IMS), inner membrane (IM), and matrix.
-Mitochondria contain about 1500 proteins and ~99% of the proteins are synthesized in the cytosol and post-transnationally imported into the organelle for function.
-Research in my group focuses on (1) understanding the molecular mechanisms of mitochondrial protein quality control; (2) understanding the mechanisms of key proteins involved in mitochondrial protein import and folding, and their application in enhance oxidative folding of industrial important proteins; as well as (3) exploring graphene assembly and its application in biology.
+Mitochondria contain about 1500 different proteins, and ~99% of these proteins are synthesized in the cytosol and imported into the organelle for their functions.
+Consequently, protein folding and protein homeostasis or quality control are essential for mitochondrial function.
+Our research interests are (1) understanding the function and functional mechanism of mitochondrial proteins; (2) oxidative folding of industrially and pharmaceutically important proteins; and (3) recently extended to the biological applications of graphene oxide.

 1997: D.Phil,Oxford Centre for Molecular Sciences, Oxford University

 1997 -2000: Postdoctoral Researcher, Biochemistry Department, Imperial College, London